CosmoCreeper/fbcss/README.md

 # The FBC Sermon Search
+**BREAKING CHANGE: Repo will be renamed from prss to fbcss within the next 20 days.**
-*DELAY: Project is being polished, but due to commercial delays, the program will not be announced until Jan.
-19th, 2025.*
+*DELAY: Project is being polished, but due to commercial delays, the program will not be announced yet.*

 **What is the Sermon Search?**: The Sermon Search is a program that allows you to search through all of the sermons from Faith Bible Church that were also posted on YouTube and have a transcript.